Note

 Data movement

-You can also read from the change feed for real-time data movement.
+Read from the change feed for real-time data movement.

 When you have to denormalize data across partitions and containers, you can read from your container's change feed as a source for this data replication.
-Real-time data replication with the change feed can guarantee only eventual consistency.
+Real-time data replication with the change feed guarantees only eventual consistency.
 You can monitor how far the change feed processor lags behind in processing changes in your Azure Cosmos DB container.

 Event sourcing